subquery/documentation/docs/academy/herocourse/module3.md

   } = event;
 ```

-Then we instantiate a new Proposal object,
+- Then instantiate a new `Proposal` object:

 ```
   const proposal = new Proposal(proposal_hash.toString());
 ```

-and then assign each of the events to a variable in the Proposal object and save it.
+- After that assign each of the events to a variable in the Proposal object and save it.

 ```